 So why did we choose to have our Index always own the underlying Value and Momentum stocks and hedge via a passive instrument, as opposed to selling down the equity?

-Aside from the greatly enhanced frictional and tax costs of trading in and out of the holdings, there is a potential investing benefit of maintaining the underlying stock positions during a hedging event.
-Please see our detailed education materials for this analysis.
+Aside from the greatly enhanced frictional and tax costs of trading in and out of the holdings, we believe there are potential investing benefits of maintaining the underlying factor stock positions during hedging events.

 Operational Costs of Hedging

 To open a short position, a prime broker will assess the collateral and decide the margin requirement.
 Typically professional investors access what is referred to as portfolio margin (as opposed to Reg-T margin), which accounts for portfolio characteristics when assessing margin requirements.
-This is important in our context because the margin requirements to enter a short position, which is negatively correlated with our long positions, means that our margin requirements will often be much less than 50% (Reg-T requirement).
+This is important in our context because the margin requirements to enter our short positions, which are negatively correlated with our long positions, means that our margin requirements will often be much less than 50% (Reg-T requirement).
 Let’s say the prime broker determines that the margin requirement to hold the short position is 20%.
-In this case, the portfolio would need to borrow $20 ($100*20%) from the prime broker, and will pay an interest rate on this borrowed amount.
+We have a portfolio with a net asset value of $100.
+In this case, the portfolio would need to borrow $20 ($100*20%) from the prime broker and will pay an interest rate on this borrowed amount.
 The interest rate is typically, Borrow Rate = Fed Funds + markup, where the markup ranges across brokers.

 Once the prime broker determines there is the necessary collateral in place, the portfolio can initiate the short ETF position, and will receive $100 in cash from the short sell.
 The portfolio will pay a cost to borrow the position (often called the short rebate) to maintain the position (SPY is around 30-35bps/year), but the portfolio will also receive interest on the $100 in short proceeds.
 The interest rate received on the short position is typically the Fed Funds rate minus some haircut.

 So in total, the carry cost to the portfolio to initiate the short position is given below: